How to Become a Locksmith in Delaware in 2026 (No License Required)

 What About Neighboring States?

-If you’re considering working across state lines, here’s what you need to know:
+If you are considering working across state lines, here is what you need to know:

 Pennsylvania: No state license required, similar to Delaware.
 Philadelphia metro area offers lots of work.